-Requiring changes to be staged allows for a nice property: Many pre-commit hooks support fixing offending lines automatically, for example black, prettier, and reorder-python-imports.
+Requiring changes to be staged allows for a nice property: Many pre-commit hooks support fixing offending lines automatically, for example black, prettier, and isort.
 When this happens, your original changes are in the staging area, while the fixes are in the work tree.
 You can accept the fixes by staging them with git add before committing again.